awanish285/awanish285.github.io/README.md

 #Checkout
 In Git, the term checkout is used for the act of switching between different versions of a target entity.
 The git checkout command is used to switch between branches in a repository.

+#Cherry-Picking
+Cherry-picking in Git is meant to apply some commit from one branch into another branch.
+In case you made a mistake and committed a change into the wrong branch, but do not want to merge the whole branch.
+You can revert the commit and cherry-pick it on another branch.

+#Clone
+The git clone is a Git command-line utility.
+It is used to make a copy of the target repository or clone it.
+If I want a local copy of my repository from GitHub, this tool allows creating a local copy of that repository on your local directory from the repository URL.

 ==================================================================================================================================================================================================================